Guide to Disney’s Easter at Tokyo Disney Resort

 - Grab a Japanese Today Guide at the turnstiles to see the latest photos of food and merchandise (and watch our videos on YouTube for English explanations)

-- Most Easter merchandise is found at Bon Voyage near Maihama station (outside the parks)
+- Most Easter merchandise (except Duffy and Friends) is found at Bon Voyage near Maihama Station

 - Subscribe to our YouTube channel to see the latest merchandise and food

-- Sign up for our newsletter, which is essential to your trip planning to Tokyo Disney Resort
+- Sign up for our mailing list, which is essential to your trip planning for Tokyo Disney Resort

-- If you buy a monorail pass, choose one of two of the special Disney’s Easter-themed ones
+- If you buy a monorail pass, there’s a special event design

 Check out the previous years for Easter at both Tokyo Disneyland and Tokyo DisneySea.